JBKing514/map_blog/README.md

 👉 **Repository: [map_llm_toolkit](https://github.com/JBKing514/map_llm_toolkit)**

-### 2. For Diffusion Models: MAP-ComfyUI
+2. For Diffusion Models: MAP-ComfyUI

 To validate MAP's applicability to continuous latent dynamics, we developed a geometric "Vector Network Analyzer" for Stable Diffusion workflows.

+**Why use this?** It turns "Prompt Engineering" into "Prompt Engineering" (literally).
+Instead of guessing CFG/Steps, let the geometry decide.

-This custom node translates MAP principles into a practical engineering tool:
+This custom node suite translates MAP principles into a practical engineering tool:
-- **Latent Trajectory Plotting:** Visualizes the "geometry of generation" in real-time.
+* **Latent Trajectory Plotting:** Visualizes the "geometry of generation" in real-time.
+See if your prompt is "struggling" or "converging".
-- **Convergence Metrics (Q-Score):** Quantifies generation quality based on manifold penetration depth and attractor stability.
+* **Convergence Metrics (Q-Score):** A mathematically derived quality score based on attractor stability.
-- **Differential Tuning:** Auto-detects improvement or regression ($\Delta Q$) when modifying prompts.
-- **Auto-Tuner:** An automated optimization engine (Hill Climbing) that finds the optimal Step/CFG settings to save compute.
+* **Auto-Tuner (GPU Saver):** An automated optimization engine (Hill Climbing) that finds the **optimal** Step/CFG settings. **Stop wasting compute on over-baking images.**

 👉 **Repository: [map_comfyui](https://github.com/JBKing514/map_comfyui)**